eclipse-iceoryx/iceoryx2/config/README.md

 * `defaults.event.deadline` - [Option\<Duration\>]: Maximum allowed time between
   two consecutive notifications.
 If not sent after this time, all listeners attached to a WaitSet will be notified.
+  Due to a current limitation, the keys are actually `defaults.event.deadline.secs` and `defaults.event.deadline.nanos`
+  Attention: Both 'secs' and 'nanos' must be set together; leaving one unset will cause the configuration to be invalid.
 * `defaults.event.notifier-created-event` - [Option\<int\>]: If defined,
     it defines the event id that is emitted when a new notifier is created.
 * `defaults.event.notifier-dropped-event` - [Option\<int\>]: If defined,